-Hafnarfjordur, the town of Elves and Lava and often referred to as the center of modern Vikings is yet an artsy hipster paradise located in the middle of a lava field.
-This colorful and authentic town is a much visit for anyone looking to experience the true “norm” of living in Iceland and enjoy a few peaceful and slow-paced days.
+Hafnarfjordur is also known as the “Town of Elves and Lava.”
+It’s often referred to as the center of modern Vikings and is an artsy paradise located in the middle of a lava field.
+This colorful town is a must-see for anyone looking to get a look into daily life in Iceland while enjoying a few slow-paced days.

 Hafnarfjordur was built on lava and is surrounded by lava fields.
-The early settlers came to this area with great determination to find and live a good life.
-They made their living through fishing and merchandising and the closeness to the ocean lead Hafnarfjordur to become a major trading center in Iceland and many actually dreamed of Hafnarfjordur becoming the capital of Iceland.
+The early settlers came to this area with great determination to find a good life.
+They made their living through fishing and merchandising.
+Hafnarfjordur became a major trading center in Iceland.
+Many dreamed of Hafnarfjordur becoming the capital of Iceland.

 Hafnarfjordur has always been recognized for its unique center and rich art scene and many artists move to Hafnarfjordur to find peace and inspiration.
-The colorful houses in Hafnarfjordur make the small town life warm and vibrant and just by wandering the streets, you can feel that the small town has a pretty strong pulse.
+The colorful houses in Hafnarfjordur make the small town life warm and vibrant.

 With the 20th century came advances in technology and Hafnarfjordur has since been looking for new ways to prosper.
-In current times tourism and aluminum production are both important to the local economy.
-Besides the rich cultural heritage, Hafnarfjordur also hosts copious natural wonders and it is close to many attractions.
+Besides the rich cultural heritage, Hafnarfjordur also hosts many natural wonders and is close to many attractions.